-Anti-Climax Boss: The Post Final Boss of Eternal Wings; despite having a mountain of HP, he has weaker attacks than most regular enemies and no defensive capacities whatsoever.
+The Post-Final Boss of Eternal Wings; despite having a mountain of HP, he has weaker attacks than most regular enemies and no defensive capacities whatsoever.
 And if you know the One-Hit Kill trick (use a Spirit Attack magnus), well!

 Quaestor Verus, despite being a tricky Puzzle Boss, goes down in a few good hits once you expose his weakness.
 His death is somewhat anticlimactic too unless you jumped through a few hoops in the story...

-Wiseman from the second game is a raging psychopath, with a purely sadistic edge and a Lack of Empathy for all living beings.
+Wiseman from the original game is a raging psychopath, with a purely sadistic edge and a Lack of Empathy for all living beings.
 Wiseman, a millennium before the series began, began to believe existence of the body was flawed.
 He fell to evil and began devouring the energy of his followers before embarking on a war of conquest that look the lives of men, women and children.
 To spite a group of heroes who stood against him, Wiseman killed near everyone in their hometown, and left only two survivors.
 He attempted to convert the world to energy and absorb it within himself.
-Despite failing, Wiseman was not destroyed and possessed Verus and corrupted him.
-Wiseman manipulates all of Verus's atrocities, causing mass death and even torture of his former lover.
+Despite failing, Wiseman was not destroyed and possessed the willing Verus, influencing all of the latter's atrocities, causing mass death and the torture of his former lover.
 When forced to reveal himself, Wiseman declares his intents to devour the heroes' hearts and rule over their world for eternity.